 There are many different options available, and at Saffron Building Society there are ways we can help you find an account that is suitable for your needs.
-The first way, is to book a Savings Review with one of our consultants, and we’ll take a look at the options together over a cup of tea in branch.
-If you want a face-to-face meeting like this you can arrange an appointment.
+The first way, is to book a Savings Review with one of our consultants, and we’ll take a look at the options together over a telephone call.

 The second option is to put the kettle on at home and relax while reading the article below, which we hope, will give you a quick overview of just some of the different Savings options available.
 However, it is always important to ensure that you read the account specific terms and conditions, as every provider and savings account may differ.

 At Saffron, we group Savings accounts into different types:

 Immediate Access savings accounts

 As the name suggests, immediate access accounts allow you instant access to your money.
 They’re useful for adding regular sums, or for depositing a lump sum, when you’re unsure precisely when you’ll need it.
 Immediate access accounts tend to not have any withdrawal penalties, but usually offer the lowest rate of interest.
 The rates are likely to be variable so it’s always good to keep a close eye on them to monitor any changes.

 Limited access savings accounts also go by the name of ‘Notice accounts’ because you have to give notice when you want to withdraw money or close your account without a penalty.
 The incentive for these accounts is that you get a slightly higher rate of interest than an Immediate access account but need to give a period of notice as stated on the account literature.
 Some notice accounts also restrict the amount of withdrawals you can make in any one year, so it is important you read the account specific terms and conditions carefully.
 If you have to make a withdrawal and are unable to wait for the required notice period of the account or you wish to close your account immediately, you will be charged a penalty.